This post may contain affiliate links. Please see my disclosure policy for details.

 Looking back, although it was a painful, bumpy 20 hour ride, it was an awesome adventure and one I won’t forget in a hurry.

-Here’s some related articles about my experience in Himachal Pradesh and Jammu & Kashmir;
+Here are some related articles about my experience in the far North of India;